MooersLab/rtd-tutorial/README.rst

 Then import your new project from a GitHub repo or select an existing project.

-You can edit the README.st document on GitHub and then you have to go through a number of steps.
+You can edit the README.rst document on GitHub and then you have to go through a number of steps.
 It is probably best to prepare the bulk of the docment in an editor that is configured for handling ReStructuredText files.